sadSader/lua-language-server-wiki/Formatting-Annotations.md

 </details>

 ### Image
-To add an image, place a `!`, folowed by the alt text in square brackets with the url immediately following in parentheses.
+To add an image, place a `!`, followed by the alt text in square brackets, with the url immediately following in parentheses.

 <details>
 <summary>Example</summary>